SCOPE OF WORK

 Project Budget: $7,100,000

 The first open house was held on June 16, 2011 for interested citizens to learn more about the project and ask questions and/or offer suggestions.
 Interwest Consulting Group has been selected for the design of the project.
 The second open house to discuss design options was held on August 8, 2012.
 Preliminary design is complete.
-Final design, right-of-way acquisition and utility relocate coordination are underway.
-Construction is now scheduled for January through June of 2015 due to unanticipated issues with historic properties.
+Final design is complete and right-of-way acquisition and utility relocate coordination are underway.
+Construction is scheduled for January through June of 2015 due to unanticipated issues with historic properties.

 CONTACTRon Winne, Project Manager